Please Log In for full access to the web site.

 1.1) In-person Help§

 For technical questions (about course content or tech support), the best way to get help is usually by talking with another person one-on-one.
-In 6.101, we offer an important way to get help from staff in-person:
+In 6.101, we offer two important ways to get help from staff in person:

-The schedules for open lab hours are available on this page.
+The schedules for open lab hours and instructor office hours are available on this page.

 1.2) Help via E-mail§